Employer Sponsored Disability Claims Philadelphia Lawyer

 In addition to handling private disability claims, we also specialize in handling Social Security Disability Income (SSDI) Claim.
 Most ERISA disability policies require a disabled claim to apply for SSDI benefits.
-Despite what an insurer may imply, a claimant can choose any SSDI advocate and not one hand-picked by the insurer.
-The best way to fight for the social security benefits you deserve is to have a Social Security Disability Attorney on your side who you can be ensured will not be working for the insurance company, but rather fighting for your best interests.
+Despite what an insurer may imply, a claimant can choose any SSDI advocate, and not only the one hand-picked by the insurer.
+The best way to fight for the social security benefits you deserve is to have a Social Security Disability Attorney on your side who you can be assured will not be working for the insurance company, but rather fighting for your best interests.

 This content was written on behalf of Greg Prosmushkin.